Videos in Class

 The Copyright Act prohibits the breaking of a digital lock to get content.
 A digital lock is any technology that controls copying or access to material.

 Because DVDs have digital locks, you cannot "rip" clips from them without permission.

 - A Fair Dealing alternative is to use screen capture software to record 10% of a DVD.

 - Email firstname.lastname@example.org for the capturing rules including the requirement to cite the source.

 Many of these collections provide options for creating clips.
 Examples include:

 - NFB Campus

 Media players on video-hosting websites may have a download option.
 If the player does and the video has been uploaded by the copyright holder then you can create clips from the video file.

 You are not permitted to "rip" the file without this download option.
 Instead, use the following authorized feature film clip sources:

-Faculty can show a TV program while it is being aired or a program that they purchased.
+Faculty can show TV programs while they are being aired or a program that they purchased.